EmmaLiTsai/recoverKBTDR/README.md

 ![](README_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

-Step three: some records present extreme drift and/or level shifts in surface values.
+Step four: some records present extreme drift and/or level shifts in surface values.
 This drift is common with modern TDRs and can be resolved using zero-offset correction methods modeled after the “diveMove” package.
 Code had to be modified from this package to handle